moj-analytical-services/rpackage_training/README.md

 Exercise 4: Follow the above steps, inserting the correct directory path and package name within the create command.
 Lastly, follow Steps 2 and 3 at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio, committing your changes to git and then pushing them to github.com.
 If you refresh your github.com repository page you should now see the additions there.

+# 6. Add R code

+Any R code to be within the package should be saved in the package R/ directory.

+Exercise 5:

-# 6. Amend the DESCRIPTION file
+# 7. Amend the DESCRIPTION file

 The DESCRIPTION file is one of two files automatically created when you run the create command (see above section), the other being the NAMESPACE file (more about this later).
 It provides important metadata about the package.
 You can click on the DESCRIPTION filename in the file window and then amend it as appropriate.